Import ASAM OpenDRIVE Roads into Driving Scenario

 Open the Driving Scenario Designer app.
 At the MATLAB command prompt, enter:

-Because you cannot import an OpenDRIVE road network into an existing scenario file, the app prompts you to save your current driving scenario.
+You cannot import an ASAM OpenDRIVE road network into an existing driving scenario.
+If you attempt to do so, the app prompts you to save your existing scenario.

 Verify that the road network imported as expected, keeping in mind the following limitations and behaviors within the app.

-The Driving Scenario Designer app does not support all components of the OpenDRIVE specification.
+The Driving Scenario Designer app does not support all components of the ASAM OpenDRIVE specification.

 You can import only lanes, lane type information, and roads.
 The import of road objects and traffic signals is not supported.